NGGJamie/HellCore/README.md

 ./autogen.sh && ./configure && make
 ```

+This fork takes into account the changes made in GCC 10, where the default build option used -fno-common, instead of previous versions where -fcommon was the default.
+Previously, building this project on GCC 10 would throw "multiple definition" errors due to the way Dev_Random was defined.

 ### USE AT YOUR OWN RISK.
 I DENY RESPONSIBILITY FOR:
 * Spontaneous hairy nose
 * Micropenis